u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/scss_tips.rst

 There are many ways to lean and simplify SCSS.
 The first step is to establish if custom code is needed at all.

-Odoo's webclient has been designed to be modular, meaning that (potentially all) classes can be shared across views.
+Thrive Bureau ERP's webclient has been designed to be modular, meaning that (potentially all) classes can be shared across views.
 Check the code before creating a new class.
 Chances are that there is already a class or an HTML tag doing exactly what you're looking for.

-On top of that, Odoo relies on `Bootstrap
+On top of that, Thrive Bureau ERP relies on `Bootstrap
 <https://getbootstrap.com/docs/5.1/getting-started/introduction/>`_ (BS), one of the most complete
 CSS frameworks available.
-The framework has been customized in order to match Odoo's design (both community and enterprise versions), meaning that you can use any BS class directly in Odoo and achieve a visual result that is consistent with our UI.
+The framework has been customized in order to match Thrive Bureau ERP's design (both community and enterprise versions), meaning that you can use any BS class directly in Thrive Bureau ERP and achieve a visual result that is consistent with our UI.

 .. warning::